 And finally, automated insights and guided recommendations will significantly increase user adoption of analytics in the future.
 A high degree of interactivity and actionability will become an increasingly important decision criterion when selecting vendors.

-Analytics are a crucial step in moving up-market
+Embedded analytics solutions are a crucial step in moving up-market

 Business or product owners naturally look to sell to larger enterprises in order to grow their average deal size.
 With a growing amount of enterprise companies going all-in on digital transformation, now is an excellent time for well-positioned SaaS companies to get a bigger piece of the pie.

 But to stand out in a competitive market, they need a competitive advantage that will knock competitors out of the park.
-In fact, analytics proves to be a valuable asset to get a foot in the door.
+In fact, analytics proves to be a valuable asset to getting a foot in the door.

 With more advanced analytics offerings, a vendor will stand a much higher chance in the enterprise market.